mflowgen/mflowgen/README.md

 ```
 mflowgen/
 │
-├── adks/      -- Each subdirectory is an ADK
+├── adks/      -- Each subdirectory is for an ADK
-├── designs/   -- Each subdirectory is a design (can be a cloned repo)
+├── designs/   -- Each subdirectory is for a design (can be a cloned repo)
 ├── steps/     -- Collection of generic steps
 │
-│── mflowgen/  -- Source files for the build system generator
+│── mflowgen/  -- Source files for the mflowgen Python API
 │── utils/     -- Helper scripts
 └── configure  -- Config script to select a design
 ```